Troy Van Leeuwen: Other musical work

 In 2016, Van Leeuwen toured with Iggy Pop, Josh Homme, Matt Helders and Matt Sweeney in support of their album Post Pop Depression.
-He also formed Gone Is Gone, a supergroup also consisting of Troy Sanders, the singer and bass player from Mastodon, Tony Hajjar, the drummer for At the Drive-In, and Mike Zarin, a multi-instrumentalist who appeared with Van Leeuwen on Sweethead's Descent To The Surface.
-An EP wwa released in the summer of 2016, and the band released a studio album early the next year.
+He also formed Gone Is Gone, a supergroup also consisting of Mastodon singer and bass player Troy Sanders, At the Drive-In drummer Tony Hajjar, and multi-instrumentalist Mike Zarin.
 In 2017, he contributed guitar parts to Chelsea Wolfe's fifth studio album, Hiss Spun.
-In 2021, he was a guest musician on the album Ultrapop by the Detroit hardcore collective The Armed and appeared again on their 2023 album Perfect Saviors and also performing some shows like adult swim festival.
+He played on the Detroit hardcore collective The Armed's 2021 album Ultrapop and on their 2023 album Perfect Saviors.

 In 2022, Van Leeuwen took on touring guitarist duties for The Damned on the US dates of their tour, temporarily replacing Captain Sensible.
 Later that year, he served as the touring guitarist for alternative rock band Jane's Addiction while longtime member Dave Navarro was ill with long COVID.

+Artistic influences

+During Van Leeuwen's childhood, his father often played early rock and roll records for his son, including Chuck Berry.
+Van Leeuwen was inspired to learn how to play rock music himself after listening to Led Zeppelin records.
+Playing drums initially, Van Leeuwen sought to imitate Zeppelin's drummer, John Bonham, but later switched to guitar.
+In a 2005 interview, he cited Jimmy Page as a significant influence: